When

 Her publications include “The Subcontract Management Manual”, “How To Make Ethical Decisions”, “How To Find M/WBE Subcontractors”, a chapter on International Subcontracting, and a training manual for the United Nations, and she co-authored an article on “Subcontract Types”.
 She retired from University of Arkansas with Emeritus status in 2010 and is now a frequent speaker and trainer, presenting topics related to her research and experience.

-Ramona King
+Ramona Kinganemptytextlline

 Ramona King is a professional storyteller and actor.
 She helps educators and parents build the esteem of children through the power of story.
 She’s performed throughout the US for over 25 years in venues including the White House, cultural centers, universities, festivals, and conferences.
 She’s also former host of the Spoken Word Hour on KUNM Radio in Albuquerque.